JosquinH/Chat-Websocket/README.md

 yarn client2
 ```

-6. You can now tchat between the two client in writig in one client terminal
+6. You can now chat between the two client in writing in one client terminal